 3. More people are eligible for premium tax credits

 “More people than ever before” qualify for a tax credit to lower their premiums, even those who weren’t eligible before, thanks to the American Rescue Plan Act of 2021, according to Healthcare.gov.
-The amount of your premium tax credit is based on the amount you provide to the Marketplace for your estimated household income for 2022.
+The amount of your premium tax credit is based on the amount you provide to the Marketplace for your estimated household income.

 4. You may also qualify for cost-sharing reductions